 I read a post on Facebook recently from someone I know.
 This post got me thinking.
 My thinking got me writing.
-It's in a very stream of conscious form below.
+It's in a very stream of conscious essay.
 Agree, disagree that is your choice.
-I'm sure it's not as eloquent as it could be, but it was typed on an iPhone in the middle of a store.
+I'm sure it's not as eloquent as it should be; but it was typed on an iPhone in the middle of a store, so please grant me some lattitude.

 I've lived and visited more cities than I can count in a few countries across the globe.
 The differences I encountered were minimal and of no true consequence.
 They have been of different colors, different nationalities, different religions, different colors and different languages.
 True friendship and love were identical across them all.
 They all also shared another characteristic, fear of anything different, anyone that wasn't of "them;" save a few odd balls who thought of strangers as opportunity to learn and seek truth.